Afghanistan–Uzbekistan relations

-The two Central Asian nations of Afghanistan and Uzbekistan share a border and have some cultural ties.
-Northern Afghanistan is home to an estimated 3.5 million ethnic Uzbeks, the second-largest Uzbek population behind only Uzbekistan.
+Afghanistan and Uzbekistan share a border and have some cultural ties.
+Northern Afghanistan is home to an estimated from 3.7 to 6.1 million ethnic Uzbeks, which is the second-largest concentration of Uzbek population in the world after Uzbekistan.
 Afghanistan also has a native dialect of the Uzbek language that, while using a different alphabet, is fully mutually intelligible with the Uzbek spoken in Uzbekistan.
-However the Uzbek language only has legal status in Uzbek majority provinces and no national government of Afghanistan has ever given official status to the language.
+However the Uzbek language only has legal status in Uzbek majority provinces and no national government of Afghanistan has ever given official status to the Uzbek language.

 After the Talibans rise to power, the government of Uzbekistan closed its border with Afghanistan and announced it would not grant refugee status to any Afghans, and would not allow Afghans into Uzbekistan including Afghan-Uzbeks or Afghans with family in Uzbekistan.
-However the Interior Ministry of Uzbekistan that Afghan citizens staying in Uzbekistan on a visa would not be deported when their visa's expire.
+However the Interior Ministry of Uzbekistan that Afghan citizens staying in Uzbekistan on a visa would not be deported when their visa's expired.